 The actress playing DORIS needs to feel safe.
-But the audience needs to believe that something in her trendy shoe is badly broken.
+But the audience needs believe something on her trendy shoe is badly broken.

 Suggestion: Go to your local thrift store (Goodwill, Salvation Army).
-Find a pair of shoes or kinky boots that fit, with the highest heels that you can manage.
+Find a pair of shoes, or kinky boots, that fit, with the highest heels that you can manage.
 (For me, that's about 2 inches!)
-Decide what will be 'broken:' the heel, a strap, or a zipper.
+Decide what will "break:" the heel, a strap, a zipper.
 Then paint the shoes bright red (or pink, purple, or chartreuse.)
 It would be nice if you can find a similar shoe to use as a stand-in for the broken one.
-The stand-in shoe doesn't have to fit you.
+That one doesn't have to fit you.